karakun/openwebstart-page/index.md

 * [Do I need to pay for Java now?](https://dev.karakun.com/java/2018/06/25/java-releases.html)

 ### How can I stay informed?
 Want to learn more and stay up-to-date?

-[Subscribe to our newsletter](/subscribe/)!
+<a class="button is-medium full-width-button is-primary is-outlined" href="/subscribe/">Subscribe to our newsletter</a>

 ### What does OpenWebStart include?
 The main focus of <span class="text-highlight">Open<span>WebStart</span></span> is the execution of JNLP-based applications.